Voltage of Moving Iron Voltmeter Solution

 Variables Used

-Meter Current - (Measured in Ampere) - Meter Current is the current flowing through meter for a full-scale deflection.
+Meter Current - (Measured in Ampere) - Meter Current refers to the current flowing through a measuring instrument having some inherent internal resistance.

-Meter Resistance - (Measured in Ohm) - Meter Resistance is the internal resistance of the coil in PMMC instrument.
+Meter Internal Resistance - (Measured in Ohm) - Meter Internal Resistance refers to the inherent resistance present within a measuring instrument.

 Series Resistance - (Measured in Ohm) - Series Resistance is the value of series resistance attached to the pmmc-based voltmeter.